gvwilson/sensibleadventures/santas/santas.md

 "It was the Suits," the burly santa said, wiping his eyes on a sleeve that Finner could have used as a sleeping bag.
-"The elves were helping me load up the stagecoach for the weekly delivery, just like they always do, and then blam!"
+"The elves were helpin' me load up the stagecoach for the weekly delivery, just like they always do, an' then blam!"
 He smacked a meaty fist into an equally meaty palm.
 "There they were,
 all over us.